davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 # Discussion of lithospheric history

-Of the three plausible scenarios depicted for the evolution of the sub-Crystal Knob mantle lithosphere [@fig:neogene_sections], we reject scenario **A**, asthenosphere emplaced in a shallow slab window, which predicts temperatures much hotter than the xenolith-sampled geotherm beneath the Coast Ranges.
 Both the Monterey plate stalled slab (**B**) and Cretaceous-underplated Farallon mantle nappe cases (**C**) are plausible based on our thermal modeling.
+Our inability to reject the stalled slab scenario is consistent with the results of previous modeling by @Erkan2008.
+However, the geotherm predicted for the stalled slab occupies the higher-temperature part of the acceptable field, and its viability may be affected by Neogene erosion in the Coast Ranges, which would tend to elevate geotherms for all scenarios [@fig:model-comparison].
+Additionally, there are many geologic and geodynamic reasons to discount the feasibility of the stalled slab model for lithospheric underplating, which we detail in @sec:stalled-slab-bad below.

-However, the geotherm predicted for the Monterey Plate stalled slab occupies the higher-temperature part of the acceptable field, and its viability may be affected by erosion in the Coast Ranges, which would tend to elevate geotherms for all cases.
+We strongly prefer scenario **C**, Cretaceous underplating of mantle lithosphere followed by heating at depth by the Neogene slab window, which was not considered in previous modeling.
+This scenario produces reasonable geotherms in the mantle lithosphere [@fig:model_comparison] and is constructed based on the architecture of the lithospheric mantle in the Mojave region [@Luffi2009] and the crustal geologic structure of southern California inherited from Cretaceous tectonics [e.g. @Liu2010;

-As in @Erkan2008, our model suggests that a stalled slab is consistent with the thermal state of the deep lithosphere.
-However, there are many geologic and geodynamic reasons to discount the feasibility of the stalled slab model for lithospheric underplating, which we detail in @sec:stalled-slab-bad below.
-We strongly prefer scenario **C**, underplating of mantle lithosphere during the Cretaceous, with heating at depth by the Neogene slab window.
-In addition to producing reasonable geotherms in the mantle lithosphere [@fig:model_comparison], this scenario was constructed based on the architecture of the lithospheric mantle in the Mojave region [@Luffi2009] and the crustal geologic structure of southern California inherited from Cretaceous tectonics [e.g. @Liu2010; @Chapman2012].
-The modeled Neogene thermal pulse also aligns this scenario with the Neogene geodynamics of coastal California [@Atwater1998; @Wilson2005], and suggests an explanation for the lack of large-volume magmatism associated with the Pacific--Farallon slab window.
+@Chapman2012].
+The modeled Neogene thermal pulse also aligns this scenario with the Neogene geodynamics of coastal California [@Atwater1998; @Wilson2005] and suggests an explanation for the lack of large-volume magmatism associated with the Pacific--Farallon slab window.

 ## Geodynamic implausibility of the Neogene stalled slab {#sec:stalled-slab-bad}